Comments ▾

 If any item isn’t checked: abort.

 End of Vol 11.
-Next: Vol 12 is the laminate-ready cheatsheet — with explicit “what to verify on receipt” content reflecting Zero’s research-stub status.
+Next: Vol 12 is the laminate-ready cheatsheet — with explicit “what to verify on receipt” content reflecting the Zero’s confirmed CM0/Linux platform.